hu-cs/ClinicMS/Report.md

 **User story:**

 User Story	Priority	Description
 Us-1		3	User shall use barcode reader or manual entering of dose names.
 Druggist can manually enter the name of medicine.
 Us-2		10	User shall save names and cost and so on of drugs in drug store and can calculate the number and incoming form selling of drugs.
 Us-3		7	User must be reported for thesaurus and calculate that how much drug was sold and how much the clinic earn and warn of the date of drugs expired.
 Us-4		4	User shall easily work with GUI.
 Us-5		5	The user has the ability to categorize the drugs.
 Us-6		6	The user should view the salaries according to month, day, and year and according to percentage.
 Because some of personal contact in salary per month and some other contact   according to percentage of incoming.
 Us-7		5	User also must be able view worker working double shifts.
 Us-8		10	User shall print the receipt and laboratory result on demand.
 Us-9		10	User shall search in database about incoming, personal, patient, drugs, equipment and so on.
 Us-10		8	User must have the Ability of updating the information of drugs in drug store.
 Us-11		7	User must have Ability to see the list of patient, drugs, and personnel and print the list on demand.
 Us-12		10	User must Save, edit and delete information about patient and operation that occurs in operation room on demand.
 Us-13		5	User must see the calculation of the price of room that patient reserve and announce how many room are reserved.
 On demand.
 Us-14		7	Above ability must be concerned on parturition room.
+US-15			As a tenant I can run the system on one PC as server and other connect to it.

+ST-16	As an authorized person I can connect printers to system to print the lists and other information and receipt.
+	6 points
+ST-17	As a tenant I can connect camera or scanner to system and enter photo of personals.
+	3 points
+ST -18	As a tenant I connect the system to reliable DBMS.
+	8 points
+ST-19	As a tenant I can easily use the System cause of its user friendly GUI	5 points
+ST-20	As a tenant I am sure about its security because of open source technologies which used.
+9 points

 __Functional Requirements:__